jhurray/Ladybug/README.md

 ### Default Values / Migrations: `Default` <a name="default-values"></a>

-If you wish to supply a default value for a property, you can use `DefaultValueTransformer`.
+If you wish to supply a default value for a property, you can use `Default`.
 You supply the default value, and can also control whether or not to override the property if the property key exists in the JSON payload.

 ```swift
 init(value: Any, override: Bool = false)